What Causes Dark Circles Under A Child's Eyes And How To Treat Them?

 How it is used: Put two to three drops of almond oil on a cotton swab and wipe it around the eyes, let it stay for 15 minutes, and then wash it off.
 Repeat this for six to seven weeks.
 Be careful not to apply it too close to the lower eyelid.

-2. Cold compress: It is believed that a cold compress can help in reducing the swelling of the blood vessels under the eye, thereby helping reduce puffiness and darkness under the eyes.
+2. Cold compress: It is believed that a cold compress can help reduce the swelling of the blood vessels under the eye, thereby helping reduce puffiness and darkness under the eyes.

 How it is used: Soak a washcloth in cold water and place it on your child’s eyes for 20 minutes.
 You can also wrap a few ice cubes in a washcloth and put it on the eyes.
 Do not make it too cold for the child to handle it.